Constraining gamma-ray burst parameters with the first ultra-high energy neutrino event KM3-230213A: Results and discussion

-In both the GRB blastwave models, we have only considered neutrinos produced photo-hadronically by the interaction of accelerated UHE protons in the jet with photons from the afterglow.
+In both of the GRB blast wave models, we only considered neutrinos produced photo-hadronically by the interaction of accelerated UHE protons in the jet with photons from the afterglow.
 These $p\gamma$ interactions dominate over the hadro-nuclear ($pp, pn)$ interactions due to the significantly diluted particle density in the environment surrounding the GRB progenitor~\citep{Waxman1997PhRvL..78.2292W, IC_GRB_2016ApJ...824..115A}.
-Moreover, we have only considered the primary single-pion production channel in the $p\gamma$ interactions.
-The authors of references~\citet{Murase2007PhRvD..76l3001M} and \citet{Razzaque2013PhRvD..88j3003R} have compared the full pion-production cross-section considering higher multiplicities, and found that the contribution is small below $E_p\sim10^{18}$ eV.
+Moreover, we only considered the primary single-pion production channel in the $p\gamma$ interactions.
+The authors of references~\citet{Murase2007PhRvD..76l3001M} and \citet{Razzaque2013PhRvD..88j3003R} have compared the full pion-production cross-section while considering higher multiplicities, and they found that the contribution is small below $E_p\sim10^{18}$ eV.

-In this analysis, we have chosen to fit the ratio of kinetic energy to gamma-ray luminosity rather than the baryon loading directly.
+In this analysis, we chose to fit the product of baryon loading and the efficiency parameter $\eta$ rather than the baryon loading directly.
 They are related by Eq.~(\ref{eq:ratio}).
-Thus our results applies also for different values of the efficiency parameter $\eta$ and the duration of the prompt emission $t^*$.
-By increasing the duration of the prompt emission to be comparable with the duration of the afterglow emission of $\sim100$ s, the upper limits found for the baryon loading in the ISM model and the density parameter $A_*$ for the WIND model improve significantly.
-In addition to $t^*\sim10$ s being a typical value \citep{Kouveliotou1993ApJ...413L.101K}, it can be viewed as a conservative choice when constraining $f_b, n_0$ and $A_*$.
+Thus, our results are interpretable for other values of the efficiency parameter $\eta$.